Holiday Safety Tips for 2021

 While safety tips may understandably not be the most exciting of topics to think about over the holidays, keep these tips in mind the next time you put up that Christmas tree, have an in-person gathering, or go out to walk or drive outside.

 Even with the best of intentions, accidents do happen.
 That’s why Specialty Life Insurance is committed to adding additional protection for Canadians should the unforeseen happen.
-We work tirelessly with providers to bring you some of the best, most competitive quotes for Final Expense, Critical Illness, and Accidental Death plans on the Canadian market.
+We work tirelessly with providers to bring you some of the best, most competitive quotes for Excelsior and Accidental Death plans on the Canadian market.

 safety tips for christmas